 How to Bloom Yeast

-To bloom, place the yeast, warm water, and sugar together in the bowl.
+To bloom, place the yeast, lukewarm water, and sugar together in the bowl.
 Stir and wait for it to activate.

-Please note that hot water will kill the yeast and cool water won’t activate it.
-Lukewarm water is ideal.
+The water must be warm because hot water will kill the yeast and cool water won’t activate it.

 If you are using fresh yeast, make sure to break it up with a fork once it is in the water.